irods/irods_client_library_rirods/README.md

 #> 3     9 z
 ```

+By adding metadata you and others can more easily discover data in
-Objects can also be discovered by using General Queries and `iquery()`:
+future projects.
+Objects can be searched with General Queries and
+`iquery()`:

 ``` r
 # look for objects in the home directory with a wildcard `%`